This post may contain affiliate sales links. Please read my disclosure policy.

 Many people prefer the ease of this recipe as well as the taste and texture of the soaked, uncooked oats versus a cooked Oatmeal.

-Here are the four ingredients needed for my very basic, everyday overnight oats recipe.
-The recipe I have posted is enough for four servings which I stir together in one big bowl and refrigerate overnight.
+This recipe is enough for four servings which I stir together in one big bowl and refrigerate overnight.
 Many overnight oats recipes call for the use of small mason jars.
 While I don’t think this is totally necessary, it certainly does make for a cuter presentation.
-I find these 8 oz. glass baby food jars are the best for portioning for kids.
+I find these 8 oz. glass baby food jars make for the perfect portion.

-- Remove from the fridge, portion out, add toppings, and serve.
+Remove from the fridge, portion out, add optional toppings.

 The beauty of overnight oats is it works warm or cold.
-To serve it cold, simply spoon some into a bowl, top with fruit, nuts or seeds, and serve.
+To serve it cold, simply spoon some into a bowl or jar, top with fruit, nuts or seeds, and serve.

 To serve warm, simply spoon some into a bowl and microwave 30 seconds to 1 minute or until hot.
 Top with any desired toppings and serve.